kadamwhite/talks/2017/day-of-rest-boston/day-of-rest-boston.md

 ---
 <!-- .slide: data-background="url('./images/tank-matrix-many-screens.jpg')" data-state="solid-bg" -->

-## Interfaces Are Complex
+### Interfaces Are Complex
 <!-- .element: class="whitebg" -->

 ???
 And understanding the code you use is critical.
 You don't need to be able to contribute to it, or write your own version; but you have to know what a tool is for, and when to use it.

-At Bocoup my colleagues are an amazing resource; they created or contributed to Grunt, JSHint, the robotics library Johnny-Five, Backbone Marionette, the venerable jQuery project, and now Webpack.

 Every tool strikes a balance between power and comprehensibility.
+New tools that I'm coming to love, like Redux, and syntaxes like the new destructuring and spread operators in the latest JS, are powerful but hard to learn

+At Bocoup my colleagues are an amazing learning resource; they created or contributed to Grunt, JSHint, the robotics library Johnny-Five, jQuery, and now Webpack.
+But I can't assume that the people that use my code even _have_ colleagues.

 The tendency to write "clever code" is toxic.